 Free and Safe in Cyberspace

-We’ll be challenging the status quo, and deeply ingrained misconceptions.
-We’ll explore if the problems of digital freedom and safety can only be solved together. is not instead a “both-or neither” challenge, whereby the uncompromising zero-trust technical and governance safeguards that are needed to radically improve IT security – and therefore achieve meaningful digital freedoms – are the same that can make lawful access sufficiently resilient from abuse.
+We’ll keep exploring the possibility that those 2 freedom and safety, are instead a solvable “both-or neither” challenge, whereby the uncompromising zero-trust technical and governance safeguards and paradigms that are needed to radically improve personal freedoms are the same that can make lawful access sufficiently resilient from abuse, and make our public security agencies most effective and accountable.

 - 18:00-20:00 Optional Aperitif at TBD location for speakers, media and special guests.